juliebugmtl/cewp559-test/PROJECT.md

 Endpoints:
 # E-Commerce project #

-To evaluate students based on the materials we have learnded during this class, a final E-Commrce project is defined.
+To evaluate students based on the materials we have learned during this class, a final E-Commerce project is defined.
 The whole functioning project is defined as the deliverables for the project.

 The final project should have the following sections: